AhmedSaad-ML/CISC-866-Project/README.md

-This will perform the secure and unsecure aggregation processes, output the average execution times, and save the results in an output file.
+This will perform the secure and unsecure aggregation processes, output the average execution times, and visually show the results.

 ## Contributing